 Click Install app.

-apias your username and your API token as the password).
-Then enter the URL for Transifex project you created earlier.
-When adding your project URL, be sure to include the https://.
-The URL should look something like https://www.transifex.com/company/zendesk-help-center/.
+Enter the URL for Transifex project you created earlier.
+The URL should look something like

 Hit Install to finish the installation process.